gvwilson/sensibleadventures/nardica/nardica.md

 "I can get all of it," he said in a voice that left no room for doubt or disagreement.
 "Every image,
-every signal---everything the satellites see, encrypted or not.
+every signal---everything every satellite sees, encrypted or not.
 And I need to get to Rothera.
 The only question is,